 Cllr Grigg attended a Clinical Commissioning Group (CCG) Zoom meeting on Tuesday 12th January.
 Agenda items included a presentation from SWAST about poor ambulance response times for people in West Somerset (including Kilve).
 SWAST are very aware that their service is one of the worst in the country and are addressing it.
 SWAST covers 20% of England with approximately 30000 calls a day.
 Issues especially in Somerset are its rurality.
 Recently £12 million has been awarded for Somerset to provide extra resources.

-Part of our lease contract with SWASFT is for them to provide an annual user update, obviously this could not take place in 2020 (postponed twice).
+Part of our lease contract with SWAST is for them to provide an annual user update, obviously this could not take place in 2020 (postponed twice).
 Hopefully SWAST will be able to provide one this year, although the paramedic who provided this has not, to date, been replaced.

 Good Neighbour Scheme (GNS)

 Cllr Grigg is not having much success with Zurich Insurance.
-So in discussions with other GNS co-ordinations- who have also had problems – have decided to carry on without it at present.
-However Stogursey GNS are investigating an insurance scheme: Specialist Insurance & Financial Services/Ecclesiastical.
-They will keep me informed of progress
+So in discussions with other GNS co-ordinators- who have also had problems – have decided to carry on without it at present.
+However, Stogursey GNS are investigating an insurance scheme: Specialist Insurance & Financial Services/Ecclesiastical.
+They will keep me informed of progress.

 GNS and COVID-19